Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Normal axolotls don’t act like hungry goldfish.
 Their feeding behavior is much more subtle:

-Adult axolotls only need food 2-3 times weekly.
-Refusing food on off days is not a problem — it’s exactly what should happen.
-Use the axolotl feeding calculator to establish the right schedule for your pet’s age and size.
+Adult axolotls often eat 2-3 times weekly.
+Refusing food on an off day is not automatically a problem.
+Use the axolotl feeding calculator to establish a starting schedule for your pet’s age and size.

 What’s concerning: Refusing all food for 7+ consecutive days paired with other behavioral changes.
 One missed meal means nothing.